msubhan9803/slasher-frontend/README.md

 ### Testing out a Docker build of the app or cron images

 The command below will build the image and then run it (reading in the environment variables from .env.development).
-Watch out though!
+Watch out though: when Docker reads in a .env file, and reads in a value like `somekey="somevalue"`, it will actually store the leading and trailing quotes IN the string.
+So make sure not to wrap .env values

 ```
 docker build -t slasher-web-new-app:latest --file app.Dockerfile . && docker run --rm -ti --env-file ./.env.development slasher-web-new-app:latest